Multi-vitamins And Vitamin Supplements Can Do More Harm Than Good

 Unfortunately selling vitamins is often a major source of income for many in the health and fitness fields and few are willing to jeopardize losing their commissions by speaking out against them.
 Vitamin distributors spend a lot of time convincing professionals in the field to sell their products- I get at least two or three requests a week.
 All from companies with vitamins purportedly made with ingredients that are more natural and of better quality of what you find on the market.
 They can be quite persuasive and the compensation is often substantial so it creates a legion of professionals who consumers really trust pushing the use of vitamins.
 A brilliant marketing ploy, but one that puts profits before public health.
 The magic pill ideology also takes away from the important and proven effective message of eating more fruits, vegetables and natural foods while incorporating exercise into your life.
 Taking a pill here and there isn’t going to make you any healthier and in many cases may do more harm than good.

 Kevin Richardson is one of the most sought after personal trainers in New York City, an award winning health and fitness writer and the creator of Naturally Intense High Intensity Training™.
 Get a copy of his free weight loss ebook here.
-If you live in the New York City area and need help losing weight or getting into shape give Kevin and his team a call at 1-800-798-8420.
-Check out Kevin personal training services here.

 1. Blendon RJ, DesRoches CM, Benson JM, et al. Americans’ views on the use and regulation of dietary supplements.
 Archives of Internal Medicine 2001